YarNhoj/npug/landslide/slides/npug.md

 Containers are built on the idea of Kernel Namespaces.

-Namespaces wrap system resources in an abstraction that make it seem like each process has it's own isolated instance of the global resource.
+Namespaces are an abstraction that make it seem like each process has it's own isolated instance of a global resource.

-Docker is an open platform for developers and sysadmins to build, ship, and run distributed applications in containers
+Docker is an platform for developers and sysadmins to build, ship, and run distributed applications in containers

-Docker can run on any x64 machine with a modern linux kernel and isolates processes from each other and from the underlying host.

-It is a building block for automating distributed systems.
+It is a building block for creating distributed systems.

 Containers behave the same regardless of where, when, and alongside what they run.

+Docker can run on any x64 machine with a modern linux kernel.

 Traditional OS; Ubuntu, CentOS, RHEL